TmxCasta/documentation-user/discuss/email_servers.rst

 Restriction
 -----------
-Please note that the port 25 will remain blocked for security reason.
+Please note that the port 25 is blocked for security reasons.
 Try using 587, 465 or 2525.

 How to manage inbound messages
 ==============================